-Top 5 Complaints About Commercial Realtors in Columbus, Ohio Monday, May 16, 2016
+TOP 5 Complaints About Commercial Realtors in Columbus, Ohio

 As commercial realtors in Columbus, Ohio, sometimes we may feel like no matter what we do, Murphy’s Law gets in the way and something goes wrong.
 A commercial realtor has a lot of responsibility on their plate – you know, making investors’ property dreams come true and all – as they are dealing with huge investments.
 But unfortunate circumstances can happen.

-Some might be human error and some might just be poor luck; however, we scoured the Internet to find out the top 5 mistakes commercial real estate buyers and sellers complain about.
+Some might be human error, and some might be poor luck.
+Our CRE realtors scoured the Internet to find the top 5 mistakes commercial real estate buyers and sellers complain about.

 1.)
 Poor Communication

 Unfortunately, poor communication seems all too common.
-As commercial realtors in Columbus, Ohio, we must remember that purchasing Columbus commercial real estate is a big decision, both personally and financially.
+As commercial realtors in Columbus, Ohio, we must remember that purchasing Columbus commercial real estate is a big personal and financial decision.
 Buyers and sellers need to build trust in their commercial realtors.
-It’s important that you keep an open line of communication, and be in touch with your clients frequently.
+You must keep an open line of communication, and be in touch with your clients frequently.
 As a realtor, you do a great deal of work on your clients’ behalf; but they won’t know about it if you don’t tell them what you are doing and the results you’re achieving.

 2.)
 Breach of Contract